Simplistic ways of writing User-Intent Content

 - Keywords.
 Obviously.

-- Use of images, videos by influencers or satisfied customers must be definitely a part of the content.
+- The use of images and videos by influencers or satisfied customers must be definitely a part of the content.

 Different Types of Contents Keeping in Mind User-Intent